Read Between the Lines: 15 Common Chinese Euphemisms

 - 圆润 (yuánrùn)

-To express that someone has gained weight, we don’t directly say “you became fat”.
-Instead, we can use “圆润”. “圆润” literally means “rounded”, vividly describing the shape of someone’s body becoming rounder and rounder, but not that offensively.
-It is similar to “roly-poly” in English.
+When referring to someone who has gained weight, we avoid saying “you became fat” directly.
+Instead, we can use the term 圆润(yuán rùn). 圆润(yuán rùn) literally means “rounded,” describing the rounder shape of someone’s body without being offensive.
+It is similar to the term “roly-poly” in English.

 最近日子过得挺好啊，你看起来越来越圆润了。(Zuìjìn rìzi ɡuòde tǐnɡ hǎo’ ā, nǐ kàn qǐlái yuè lái yuè yuánrùn le.)